jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "There's no evidence of natural selection at all."

+The world is falling apart.

+I don't mean that metaphorically.
+I mean it scientifcally.
+That is what the rise in entropy is.
+Mountains becoming sand.
+Cars rusting away. etc.

+The question is, can we order it more than it falls apart.

+And we can't.
+We don't know how.
+Often the people in charge are too use to old enviroments and tools that don't exist.
+And the kids are so enraptured with storytelling, they think their inability to buy a house or get a job is because of stuff that happened decades or centuries ago.

+Like those Germans watching Julius Caesar bring his bridge, we see the future, we don't know how to build it.
+No one does.
+There are no Romans to learn from, because no one has been to this environment before.

+We can't cross the river, so we're stuck on one bank....

 Evolution didn't just disappear 2,000 years ago.
 Countless lives have come and gone.
-Ash trees, chesnut trees are decimated.
+Ash trees, chestnut trees are decimated.
 Thousands of species are extinct.
 Entropy keeps on making disorder.
 Life is still around, and thus has been making more order to keep passing the torch.

 What has changed in humanity, in the past 2,000 years is technology.

-And human using tools are the playing the Game of Technological Life.
+And humans using tools are the playing the Game of Technological Life.

 A car crash is a moment of selection.
 And you and your tools are the unit of selection.